Skip to content

 Provinces have recently been given the option to gain back some PNP spots lost in the 2025 allocations, on the condition that they accept more refugees.
 To date, Newfoundland and Labrador is the only province to take advantage of this, but we expect other provinces to be in talks with the federal government to regain reduced PNP spots.
 You can read more about this here.

-• Canadian Experience Class Draws: So far, we have seen 22,850 invitations issued in 2025, with an average score of 531.
-We expect a couple more CEC draws this year.
+• Canadian Experience Class Draws: So far, we have seen 24,850 invitations issued in 2025, with an average minimum score of 531 to be invited.
+We expect a couple more CEC draws before the end of the year.

 • Trades: According to the ATIP data, IRCC plans to issue about 3,300 ITAs under the trades category for 2025.
-So far, around 1,250 ITAs have been issued, leaving room for one potential additional trade draw before the end of the year.
+So far, 1,250 ITAs have been issued, leaving room for one potential additional trade draw before the end of the year.
 Read more here.

 Category where no further draws are expected